optimad/mimmo/INSTALL.md

 * (optionally) MPI implementation.
 It has been tested with OpenMPI >= 1.6.5.
 * lapacke/lapack libraries.
 It has been tested with Lapack >= 3.5.0
 * xml2 libraries. (should be provided by default on Linux system).
 Tested with LibXml2 >= 2.9.1
 * bitpit library.
 It has been tested with bitpit >= 1.4.0.
-See www.optima.it/bitpit/ for further information.
+Visit www.optimad.it/products/bitpit/ for further information.

 ## Configuring MIMMO
 mimmo uses ccmake as building tool.